 Relaxing place to visit

 Ideal Day trip out for lunch

 The harbour is graced by numerous palm trees and the beauty of the bay, which is about three miles long, is not spoiled by modern buildings.
-Fornells is the place in Menorca for water sports enthusiasts.
+Fornells Menorca is the place for water sports enthusiasts.
 The village is also known for its high-quality fish restaurants.

 Details about Fornells, Menorca

-In Fornell you will find some simple apartments and hostels.
+In Fornells you will find some simple apartments and hostels.
 It is also possible to rent a private house.
 In the centre you will find a supermarket, some small shops and souvenir shops.